department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/qa/MyVA - test cases.md

 |----|----|----|
 |User DOES have an application in progress|User will see application information, status, last saved date, application expiration date, form number, and applicatoin title|TBD|
 |User DOES NOT have an application in progress|User sees error messaging saying "You have no benefit applications in progress"|TBD|
-User already has health care, disability, OR eduation|The block for the benefit they have is no longer shown in in the “Benefits you might be interested in" section|TBD
+User already has health care, disability, OR education|The block for the benefit they have is no longer shown in in the “Benefits you might be interested in" section|TBD